Workers Compensation Attorney in Wisconsin

 You deserve to live and work in a safe, secure environment.

 If you have been denied workers’ compensation benefits by your employer’s insurance, contact one of our workers’ compensation lawyers at Doar, Drill & Skow immediately.
 The next step is to hire an experienced workers’ compensation attorney to defend you against the insurance carrier during your hearing before Wisconsin’s Department of Workforce Development (DWD).
 We will investigate your case, contact the insurance carrier, and file an application for a hearing with the DWD.
-For a FREE, NO OBLIGATION consultation with one of our workers’ compensation attorneys at Doar, Drill & Skow, call 877-362-7529 toll free or contact us online.
+For a NO OBLIGATION consultation with one of our workers’ compensation attorneys at Doar, Drill & Skow, call 877-362-7529 toll free or contact us online.
 Located in New Richmond, we serve clients throughout western Wisconsin.